RenardDesNeiges/titouan_renard_site/content/post/gaillard_oct_2025.md

 sanctify capitalist social relations, making them appear as natural, and thus have a direct impact on the social order which in turn preserves current and future profits.

+---

+This discussion was first written in the context of Prof. [Marc Morgan](https://www.marc-morgan.eu/)'s class "*Growth Distribution and Politics, Empirical Perspectives*" I have here adapted it a bit and took the time to update the data.